-Customers have noted that this little guy easily gets stuck in small ridges, tracks or bumps in its path.
-If you’re going to have it clean multiple rooms, make sure nothing will stand in its way.
+Customers have noted that this little guy easily gets stuck in small ridges, cracks, or bumps in its path.
+If you have it clean multiple rooms, make sure nothing will stand in its way.
 It works best on smooth, even floors.

-We won’t lie, not everyone will be able to afford this machine.
+We won’t lie; not everyone will afford this machine.
 However, we think the price is reasonable given its features, but not all customers agree.